mahir-majid/world-cup-prep-tool/README.md

 includes relevant components to different aspects of our site including a navigation bar, loading screens, and a protected route that ensures certain pages can only be accessed after valid user authentication by signing in through the login page.

+Hosting: The site was hosted using Railway's hosting services and Firebase.

 SITE URL: https://world-cup-prep-tool.web.app/